Bill Barnes (pitcher)

-William Barnes (December 29, 1919 – November 21, 1996) was an American baseball pitcher in the Negro leagues.
+William Barnes (December 29, 1919 – November 21, 1996) was an American professional baseball pitcher in the Negro leagues.
 He played from 1941 to 1947 with the Baltimore Elite Giants, Memphis Red Sox, and the Indianapolis Clowns.
 He did not play in 1944 and 1945 due to military service in World War II.

 Personal life

 Barnes served in the United States Army during World War II, and worked as a military policeman in California.

 He worked for car manufactures Chrysler and Ford Motors before retiring in 1986.